comibat/security/list_of_common_ports.md

 ### Finding passwords to mysql

 You might gain access to a shell by uploading a reverse-shell.
 And then you need to escalate your privilege.
 One way to do that is to look into the databse and see what users and passwords that are available.
-Maybe someone is resuing a password?
+Maybe someone is reusing a password?

 So the first step is to find the login-credencials for the database.
 Those are usually found in some configuration-file oon the web-server.
 For example, in joomla they are found in:
 ```